-Apple just introduced their new mobile operating system for iPad, iPhone, and iPod touch at WWDC on June 5, 2017, and there's a lot of great new features to try out.
-While the official release of iOS 11 isn't until September, anyone who wants to try it out before then can do so either with a developer account or through Apple's public iOS Beta Program that's open to anyone with a supported device.
-The public beta isn't available until late June, but devs can get it right now.
+Apple introduced their new mobile operating system for iPad, iPhone, and iPod touch at WWDC on June 5, 2017, and there are a lot of great new features to try out.
+While the official version of iOS 11 was released to the public on Sept.
+19, you can still sign up either as a developer or with the iOS Beta Program to get new versions of iOS 11 before anyone else does.

 Before you begin, it's a good idea to make sure you back up your current iOS version either through iCloud or iTunes.
 We suggest the latter because you can easily archive the backup so that the next time you sync, it won't overwrite your backup.